Special Projects Grants

 - Restoration or repair of windows to the building’s original historical state

 Yes, a grant application may be submitted at any time prior to the annual December 31 postmark deadline.
 However, grant applications are held until the postmark deadline has passed and are sent in a group to the judges.
+Before an application is finalized, it is strongly recommended that the writer revisit the program’s webpages to learn of any updates or revisions.

 No, all 1:1 matching funds must be currently secured and listed on the grant application.
 Funds anticipated from FUTURE fundraising, donations, contributions, income, phased pledges, tax credits, etc. do not qualify as secured funds, either for 1:1 matching funds or for funds to complete a total project.